 author

-Very little biographical information about Tobias Aconite appears to be available in reliable public sources.
-What can be confirmed is that the name is attached to Edward Barnett, a Neglected Child of South Carolina, Who Rose to Be a Peer of Great Britain,—and the Stormy Life of His Grandfather, Captain Williams, a work published in 1855 and preserved by Project Gutenberg and other library catalogs.
+Very little reliable biographical information appears to survive about this author.
+Current catalog and public-domain listings consistently connect the name to Edward Barnett, a Neglected Child of South Carolina, Who Rose to Be a Peer of Great Britain—and the Stormy Life of His Grandfather, Captain Williams, a work published in 1855.